 Management and Computer Science Students

-The Ministry of Advanced Education and Skills Development regulates fee assessments for specialized programs with additional fees charged beginning in year 2 across all Ontario universities and colleges.
+The Ministry of Colleges and Universities regulates fee assessments for specialized programs with additional fees charged beginning in year 2 across all Ontario universities and colleges.
 Students in the following programs will have their tuition fees assessed at a rate with a specialized program fee once they have earned 4.0 credits or more; this includes transfer credit(s):

 - Management (Coop and Non-Co-op)